 Columbia or Peru?
 Our Destination Winner!

 It’s a tough decision, but our winner has to be Peru.
-Besides the fact it’s home to one of the seventh wonders of the world, there just tends to be more things to see and do.
-Furthermore, it was voted as having one of the worlds best cuisine.
+Besides that it’s home to one of the seventh wonders of the world, there are just overall more things to see and do.
+As Peru sees plenty of visitors, the country has a better infrastructure for tourists, making for a much easier trip than a country like Columbia.

 Visiting either country would be an excellent decision, and ideally, we would recommend visiting both.
 However, if you have limited time and are stuck on where to go, we hope this comparison guide has helped make it easier to choose.